 If the beans are incredibly watery, then you might be out of luck.
-It can be hard to thicken beans if you go way overboard by adding too much water to the beans.
+It can be hard to thicken beans if you go way overboard by adding too much water to them.

 This doesn’t help you much if your baked beans are a bit too thin right now, though.
-Luckily, there are some ways to try to thicken the beans up when you make a mistake or two.
+Luckily, there are some ways to try to thicken them up when you make a mistake or two.

 2 – Try Simmering the Beans